ststimac/stephaniestimac-blog/posts/2024/10/web-witch-september.md

 ### Mental Health Bits

 Navigating life in a different country is already stressful.
 I've been getting better at identifying triggers for bipolar depression and it feels like a big win.
 Even if I can't always immediately counteract things, I am aware of what's going on and why I'm feeling a certain way.
-It's a big accomplishments.
+It's a big accomplishment.
 Some days are a struggle and others are fine.
 It's nothing to be ashamed of.

 ### Postscript